tpolvinen/Agri/Other_Notes/Muistiinpanoja.md

 ## Katsaukset:

+* Tzounis: Internet of Things in agriculture, recent advances and future challenges 2017
 * Sundmaeker: Internet of Food and Farm 2020 (@sundmaekerInternetFoodFarm2016)
     Muistiinpanot:
         "Surprise: Agriculture is doing more with IoT innovation than most other industries" - Jahangir Mohammed @SurpriseAgricultureDoing2014